 If you love all things tomato, you might like this Grilled Cheese, Pesto and Tomato sandwich or this Tomato, Balsamic and Fresh Mint salad.

 Caprese Pasta Salad

-- 1/2 dozen tomatoes cherry, heirloom, or garden, diced
+- 12 ounces tomatoes cherry, heirloom, or garden, halved or diced

 - 1/4 cup freshly grated Parmesan cheese